-As we come up on the end of 2018 and new years’ resolutions begin to loom on the horizon again, running is on a lot of our minds.
+In light of the novel coronavirus (2019-nCoV) situation and dense public places are discouraged, running is on a lot of our minds.
 And the health benefits make it more than worth your time and effort.

-But what are the best ways to stop from cramping up, losing your form, or doing damage over long periods of training?
+But what are the best ways to stop cramping up, losing your form, or doing damage over long periods of training?
 Join us today for Pilates for runners.
-Our fifteen point list includes stretches to help get you run-ready, and cramp-proof as soon as possible.
+Our fifteen point list of Pilates for Runners exercises includes stretches to help get you run-ready, and cramp-proof as soon as possible.

 When runners get started out, one of the first walls many of them run into is the issue of flexibility.
 Whether you notice it in your first running session or your tenth, your ability to stretch appropriately is going to factor in at some point.